BIAL's mission is to discover, develop and provide therapeutic solutions within the area of health.

 Whenever you have doubts regarding the processing of your personal data or the information you provided by BIAL, you can contact BIAL through the usual communication channels, indicated in paragraph 2.4.2 above, or our Data Protection Officer through the following contacts:

-This link will take you to a non-BIAL website.
-BIAL does not recommend, endorse or accept liability for sites controlled by third-parties.
+This link will take you to a non-BIAL UK website.
+BIAL UK does not recommend, endorse or accept liability for sites not controlled by BIAL UK.